ablanco1950/Radar_Marine-Yolov11/README.md

 The coordinates of the detected targets appear on the console.

-The evaluation was carried out with an optimized model last3epoch-LR0005-216Detections.pt
+The evaluation was carried out with an optimized model: last3epoch-LR0005-216Detections.pt

 The following steps were followed to obtain the model: